NIXON C30 C60 C90 GO! CAP

 Sirica, acting on a request from Jaworski, issued a subpoena for the

-criminal cases against indicted former Nixon administration officials.
+cases against indicted former Nixon administration officials.
+Nixon

-Nixon refused, and Jaworski appealed to the Supreme Court to force Nixon to turn
+refused, and Jaworski appealed to the Supreme Court to force Nixon to

-over the tapes.
-On July 24, the Supreme Court voted 8-0 (Justice William
+turn over the tapes.
+On July 24, the Supreme Court voted 8-0 (Justice William Rehnquist

-Rehnquist reacused himself) in United States v.
-Nixon that Nixon must turn over the
+recused himself) in United States v.
+Nixon that Nixon must turn over the tapes.

-tapes was the so-called "smoking gun" tape, from June 23, 1972, six days after the
+was the so-called "smoking gun" tape, from June 23, 1972, six days after the Watergate

-Watergate break-in.
-In that tape, Nixon agrees that administration officials should
+break-in.
+In that tape, Nixon agrees that administration officials should approach Richard

 Once the " smoking gun " tape was made public on August 5, Nixon's political support